gongyisheng/cpython/MyExtensions/trie/README.md

 #                     Node [character=a,isEnd=0]
 #                         Node [character=r,isEnd=1]

+# find if the full given text can be found in trie tree
+trie.matchFull(tree, "foooooooo") # 0
+trie.matchFull(tree, "foo") # 1

 # find if a given text contains any substring that can be found in trie tree
-trie.isPartOf(tree, "random invalid text") # 0
+trie.matchSub(tree, "random invalid text") # 0
-trie.isPartOf(tree, "random text foo random text") # 1
+trie.matchSub(tree, "random text foo random text") # 1

 # get memory usage of tree
 trie.getMemoryUsage(tree) # 10330